nimrodzhang/java-2017f/docs/slides/6/README.md

 ## Properties of Contracts

 <br/>
-- Binds two parties (or more): supplier, client. 绑定双方或多方
+- Binds two parties (or more): supplier, client.
-- Is explicit (written). 显式的
+- Is explicit (written).
-- Specifies mutual obligations and benefits. 规定相互的义务和权益
+- Specifies mutual obligations and benefits.
-- Usually maps obligation for one of the parties into benefit for the other, and conversely. 一方的义务对应另一方的权益，反之亦然
+- Usually maps obligation for one of the parties into benefit for the other, and conversely.

 ---